Chemistry with Teaching, B.S.

-The B.S. with Teaching in Chemistry is part of Temple's innovative "TUteach" secondary education teacher-training program.
-The B.S. with Teaching provides broad training in chemistry and prepares students for a career in secondary school teaching, graduate study or an entry level position as a chemist.
-The education courses in the B.S. with Teaching include supervised teaching in school district classrooms and emphasize inquiry-based approaches to learning.
-Students in the B.S. with Teaching degree program become eligible for a Pennsylvania teacher certification when they complete all the requirements for the degree that include theoretical and practical courses in education specifically designed for science and mathematics majors.
+The Bachelor of Science in Chemistry with Teaching is part of Temple's innovative "TUteach" secondary education teacher-training program.
+The BS in Chemistry with Teaching provides broad training in chemistry and prepares students for a career in secondary school teaching, graduate study or an entry level position as a chemist.
+The education courses in this major include supervised teaching in school district classrooms and emphasize inquiry-based approaches to learning.
+Students in the BS in Chemistry with Teaching degree program become eligible for a Pennsylvania teacher certification when they complete all the requirements for the degree that include theoretical and practical courses in education specifically designed for science and mathematics majors.
 In order to be recommended for Pennsylvania teacher certification, students must graduate with:

 2. meet GPA and testing requirements of the state of Pennsylvania.